 In order to allow potential beneficiaries to find out more easily about the work of the Foundation and their ability to qualify for grants from us, the Foundation has its own website, www.newcomencollett.org.uk.
-As well as providing information about the Foundation, it allows applicants to download blank application forms, thus speeding up and simplifying the process of applying to us.
+As well as providing information about the Foundation, a link on this website allows applications to be processed online.